-With the heavy restrictions of colonoscopy preparatory diets, one of the easier and more exciting aspects of the pre-colonoscopy diet (low-fiber diet) is enjoying low-fiber treats such as hard candies and gelatin-based treats like Jello.
-Despite the inclusion, there are certain restrictions regarding consuming gelatin-based treats on a low-fiber diet.
+With the heavy restrictions of the clear liquid diet, one of the more exciting aspects of your colonoscopy prep diet is enjoying treats such as hard candies and Jello.

-Jello is permissible for consumption because it is easily absorbed in the digestive tract and leaves almost no residue.
+Jello is permissible on the clear liquid diet because it is easily absorbed in the digestive tract and leaves almost no residue.
+However, there are other things to be mindful of before consuming Jello, as explained below.

 Are gelatin-based foods such as Jello permissible on a pre-colonoscopy diet?
 Yes, but not all types are acceptable.
 Some kinds of Jello to steer clear of include:

-• Jello with fruit cuts.
-These are to be avoided because some fruits, especially seeded fruits or fruits with skins, are rich in fiber, which plays a vital role in producing well-formed stool.
+- Jello with fruit cuts: These are to be avoided because some fruits, especially seeded fruits or fruits with skins, are high in fiber.

-• Jello of specific colors should be avoided as they can stain the colon’s lining, leading to a misdiagnosis.
-Some examples of these include:
+- Jello in specific colors: Certain colors should be avoided as they can stain the colon’s lining, leading to a misdiagnosis.
+Examples of these are listed below.

 Red Jello

-Cherry, Cranberry, Fruit Punch, Raspberry, Strawberry, and Watermelon Jello are all red, and as tempting as it may be to do otherwise, these types of Jello should be avoided when on a clear liquid diet.
+Cherry, Cranberry, Fruit Punch, Raspberry, Strawberry, and Watermelon Jello are all red, and as tempting as they may be, these types of Jello should be avoided when on a clear liquid diet.
 They should be avoided because the red food dye contained in these treats may be mistaken for blood when viewed with a colonoscope.
 The false appearance of a bleed can lead to a misdiagnosis and mismanagement.

 Blue Jello